swiss-ai/patho-ssl-data-curation/README.md

 # Citations
-We build our work on the following public repositories"
+We build our work on the following public repositories:

 -  [ssl-data-curation](https://github.com/facebookresearch/ssl-data-curation):
 ```